 and in their glance

 Much like these animals, John Berger’s artistic glance will also prove to be permanent.
 I am confident that this will prove to be the case, because there is much that I look forward to enjoying with Berger: his essays, his novels, his films.
 And it is with Berger that I suspect to enjoy them because from only a few interviews the voice of John Berger is already unmistakable to me.
 John Berger does not in fact do interviews; he does conversations.
-He will often put questions to his interviewer with child like eagerness.
-When it is his turn to speak again he will run his hands through his hair before his voice rises in old excitement only to dissipate a moment later like cigarette smoke down a grate.
-His silence arrives, one which is made compelling by his eyes, eyes that continue to plumb the depths of an idea for many many seconds after that last run off sentence.
-The man and his voice are inseparable.
-I have never listened to a writer whose authorial voice is so completely captured on screen.
+He will often put questions to his interviewer with child-like eagerness.
+When it is his turn to speak he will run his hands through his hair before his voice rises in old excitement only to dissipate a moment later like cigarette smoke down a grate.
+His silence then arrives, one which is made compelling by his eyes, eyes that continue to plumb the depths of an idea for many many seconds after his last run-off sentence.
+The man as a writer and his spoken voice are inseparable.

 It feels like Berger’s death was the passing of something in totality, as when the last man falls in a platoon.
 He was a thinking Marxist, the muddy-field conservative, a biker for liberty; but above all else else he stood out as an extraordinarily sensitive human.
 He once said that he felt intimidated in any room other than his studio and his kitchen.
 The death of John Berger.
 The world’s loss is my gain.